 Chattanooga State offers grants and partnership grants to assist with study abroad program expenses.
 These grants are funded through the college and the student international fee.
 Funding is limited and does not cover the entire study abroad program fee, but our goal is to cover 50% of its cost.
 Students are encouraged to seek additional funding through financial aid or other personal resources.

-If you choose to have a GoFundMe page or solicit funding for your program, it cannot be done using Chattanooga State as the soliciting agent.
+Note: If you choose to have a GoFundMe page or solicit funding for your program, it cannot be done using Chattanooga State as the soliciting agent.

 - Must be in good standing with academic and disciplinary matters

 - GPA of 2.0 or better in all college-level coursework